Card Notes & Sources

 I implore you to make no attempt to master the theory of parallels; you will spend all your time on it…Do not try…either by the means you mentioned or any other means…I passed all through the cheerless blackness of this night and buried in it every ray of light, every joy in life.
 For God’s sake, I beseech you, give it up.
 Fear it no less than sensual passions, because it too may take all your time, deprive you of your health, peace of mind and happiness in life.
 (O’Shea 69)

-A quick note about Euclid (he just goes by that, like Madonna): It’s true that very little is known about him.
-It’s sad.
+A quick note about Euclid: It’s true that very little is known about him.
 Lucio Russo, in (the mind-blowing book) The Forgotten Revolution: How Science Was Born in 300 BC and Why It Had To Be Reborn writes:

 Euclidean geometry has remained throughout the centuries the framework for basic mathematical teaching.
 But Euclid himself has been taken out of history.
 In his case the mechanism is opposite the one used for Archimedes: instead of being depicted in legend and in anecdotes, he is offered to us without any historical context, laying down “Euclidean geometry” as if it were something that had always been there at mankind’s disposal.
 If you are not convinced of this, try asking your friends what century Euclid lived in.
 Very few will answer correctly in spite of having studied Euclidean geometry for several years.
 (Russo 7)